CP499ColoradoCollege/CurriculumChangeRequests/README.md

 **Webpages:**
   Our webpages use HTML and CSS for front end UI.
 Backend functionality for the webpages is written in PHP.
 PHP also queries our proposal-tool SQL database to fill in relevant information in course proposal web forms, and course proposal documents.
 **Java:**
   Java is used to continually update our database.
-Once a day, the ExtractExcelData program reads a .csv file containing the course catalog data, and pushes that information into our proposaltoolDB SQL database.
-In addition, Java is also used to produce a .csv file containing all accepted changes, which is sent to Banner.
+The ExtractExcelData program reads a .csv file containing the course catalog data, and pushes that information into our proposaltoolDB SQL database.
+In addition, Java is also used to produce a .csv file containing all accepted changes, which can be sent to Banner.
 **Cron:**
 Cron or someother task scheduler should be used to run ExtractExcelData